- Distinguish between child abuse or neglect and poor caregiving practices (violations of policy)

 - In emergencies, legally authorized individuals such as emergency medical responders, police, or child welfare workers

-Parents and families should have access to your home while their child is in your care.
-This does not mean strangers can roam your home.
-Rather, you should must provide controlled access (sign-in, secure entrances).
-Providing an open door to families makes your program more family-friendly, encourages partnerships between families and staff, and makes your family child care operations more transparent.
+Parents and families should have access to all parts of the building while their child is in the program’s care.
+This does not mean strangers can roam the building.
+Rather, programs must provide controlled access (sign-in, secure entrances).
+Providing an open door to families makes the program more family-friendly, encourages partnerships between families and staff, and makes the program’s operations more transparent.
 There should be no “secret” spaces.

 Field Trip Procedures

-You will learn more about keeping children safe on field trips in the Safe Environments course.
+You will learn more about keeping children safe on field trips in the Safety course.
 In this lesson, you will learn about ways to prevent child abuse or neglect from occurring when you leave the facility.
-You should have specific procedures to keep children safe on field trips.
-These procedures may include:
+Your program has specific procedures for keeping children safe on field trips.
+Know and follow them.
+Procedures may include:

 - Obtaining signed permission slips from parents and guardians.